 | # values in parentheses are averages |

 Zinc is not identified as a Hazardous Air Pollutant (HAP) by environmental authorities.

 Zinc is present as sphalerite and in pyrite in bituminous coals.
 It is thought also to be present in carbonates.

 Behaviour during combustion

-Uranium exhibits some volatility during combustion.
-It is slightly enriched on the finer ash particles.
+Zinc is vaporised during combustion and is enriched on the finer ash particles.

-There are a number of standard methods for determining uranium in coal.
+There are a number of standard methods for determining zinc in coal.

 AS 1038.10.0, Australian Standard, Coal and coke - Analysis and testing - Part 10.0: Determination of trace elements – Guide to the determination of trace elements.

 ASTM D6357-00a Test Methods for Determination of Trace Elements in Coal, Coke, & Combustion Residues from Coal Utilization Processes by Inductively Coupled Plasma Atomic Emission, Inductively Coupled Plasma Mass, & Graphite Furnace Atomic Absorption Spectrometries.